jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Fetch Cloud Watch Metrics.md

 # Introduction

 The `GetCloudWatchMetrics` function is a static method defined in the `NBAWSAPILibrary` class.
-It leverages the AWS cloud watch solution to fetch metrics of AWS resources via the Azure SDK.
+It leverages the AWS cloud watch solution to fetch metrics of AWS resources via the AWS SDK.

 # Supported devices